-We implement out-of-sample forecast exercises using a fixed-size (50% split point) rolling window method with up to 4 (k) latent factor estimates.
-We obtained latent common factors via the PLS, PC, and LASSO methods for large panels of macroeconomic data in the US and in Korea.
+We implement out-of-sample forecast exercises using a fixed-size (50% split point, that is, $T_0 = T/2$) rolling window method with up to 3 (k) latent factor estimates.14 We obtained latent common factors via the PLS, PC, and LASSO methods for large panels of macroeconomic data of the U.S. and Korea.

 First, American predictors yield superior predictive contents for the KRW/USD real exchange rate, while Korean factor models perform relatively poorly.
-That is, $\hat{q}{t+j|t}^{F{AR}}$ frequently outperform both the RW and AR models when augmented by American factors.
-The models with Korean factors overall got dominated by the AR model although still outperform the RW model when the forecast horizon is one-year or
+That is, frequently outperform both the RW and AR models when augmented by American factors.
+The models with Korean factors overall got dominated by the AR model although still outperform the RW model when the forecast horizon is one-year or longer.
+Recall that these empirical findings are consistent with our in-sample fit analysis shown in the previous section.
+When we combine American factors with equal numbers of Korean factors, the performance tends to deteriorate.
+That is, the RRMSPE often decreases in comparison with those of American factor augmented models implying that Korean factors may add noise to American factors in our combined models.